DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 [Sid.
 The most detestable human.
 Enemy of all spirits.
 However he brought _wisdom_ to Kyouko.
-Kyouko studied to understand that human's speech.]
+Kyouko studied to understand words of that human.]

-_Fate's counter attack started._
+_Fate's counter attack is started._

 _Everything is my fault.
-The future is brought to life by my mistake._
+My mistake brought upon us this future._

 "...Is that true?"